What is ADHD?

 Attention deficit hyperactivity disorder (ADHD) is a condition that can affect an individual’s social relationships as well as their performance at work or school.
 The condition is divided into three subtypes:

 - Inattentive – represents 20% to 30% cases

 - Hyperactive-impulsive – accounting for around 15% of cases

 - Combined type – accounts for the majority of cases (about 50-75%)

 How common is it?

 The prevalence of ADHD is estimated to be around 2% in children in the UK and is more commonly diagnosed in boys.
-It is most often diagnosed aged three to seven years but it may not be recognised until later in life or adulthood.
-Some believe there may be an association with allergies such as eczema, asthma and rhinitis, however there is a lack of robust evidence to confirm this.
+It is most often diagnosed between the ages of three and seven but it can also be recognised later in life and even adulthood.
+In the UK, the prevalence of the condition in adults is estimated at 3% to 4%, with a male to female ratio of approximately 3 to 1.